 - repair or maintain the storm water drainage system including pipes, ditches and swales

 - improve surface water quality to enhance the environment.

 The higher Storm Water fees that took effect on July 1, 2014 will appear on customers' bills after August 1, 2014.

-Mecklenburg County and the six Towns did not change their portions of the Charlotte-Mecklenburg Storm Water Services fee for the fiscal year that starts July 1, 2013.
+Mecklenburg County, Cornelius, Huntersville, Matthews, Mint Hill and Pineville did not change their portions of the Charlotte-Mecklenburg Storm Water Services fee for the fiscal year that starts July 1, 2014.

-The increase in Charlotte's Storm Water Services fee is not related to the cost of providing drinking water or sanitary sewer service.
+The increase in some components of the Storm Water Services fee is not related to the cost of providing drinking water or sanitary sewer service.
 Water and sewer service are provided by the Charlotte-Mecklenburg Utility Department.